 The Town Centre and Village Centre Mixed Use areas comprises the densest dwelling mix.
-Contained within the existing B4 Residential Zones Figure 24 highlights where these areas are located.
+Contained within the existing B4 Residential Zones, Figure 25 highlights where these areas are located.

-Given the mixed-use nature of the centres the dwelling densities will vary considerably depending on ultimate dwelling design composition between the various Integrated Housing Types.
-It is proposed that the Village Centre will comprise 60 dwellings and the Town Centre 450 dwellings as shown in the blue areas in Figure 24.
+Given the mixed-use nature of the centres, the dwelling densities will vary considerably depending on ultimate dwelling design composition between the various Integrated Housing Types.
+It is proposed that the Village Centre will comprise 104 dwellings and the Town Centre 150 dwellings as shown in the blue areas in Figure 25.

-The number of dwellings per hectare will generally vary considerably on a site by site basis.
+The number of dwellings per hectare will vary considerably on a site by site basis.
 Generally, these can range from 30 dwellings per hectare for terrace style homes to 250 dwellings per hectare for 4 to 5 storey apartments depending on parking and mixed-use arrangements.

-In this case dwellings per hectare excludes roads and is defined as the residential lot only
+In this case dwellings per hectare excludes roads and is defined as the residential lot only.

-Residential Type Dwelling Types Dwelling Numbers

-Village Centre Mixed Use Integrated Housing

-C1+C2, C10-C26

-Town Centre Mixed Use Integrated Housing 450
+Residential Type Indicative Dwelling Types Indicative Dwelling Range Village Centre Mixed Use Integrated Housing C1+C2, C10-C26 30 - 70 Town Centre Mixed Use Integrated Housing C1+C2, C10-C26 100 - 200

-C1+C2,C00-C26